erisonsuzuki/mcp_multi_agent/README.md

 # Master Control Program (MCP)

-This directory contains the implementation of the Master Control Program (MCP) based on the architectural design outlined in [`aula 4/mcp_architecture.md`](aula 4/mcp_architecture.md).
+This directory contains the implementation of the Master Control Program (MCP) based on the architectural design outlined in [`mcp_architecture.md`](aula%204/mcp_architecture.md).
 The MCP is designed to act as an orchestrator, breaking down user prompts into actionable tasks and delegating them to specialized agents (Roo Modes) using LangChain.

 ## Project Structure

 ```
-aula 4/
-└── mcp/
+mcp/
     ├── __init__.py
     ├── core/
     │   ├── __init__.py